 You may not feel like telling your family about how you've been feeling, but having them there to support you can really help.
-You might be afraid to tell them what you've been going through because you think
+You might be afraid to tell them what you've been going through because you think they won't understand, but this isn't always the case.

 It might help to have someone with you for support when you talk to them, and to print them off some information about mental health to help them understand.
-Check out SpunOut.ie/MentalHealth for more information.
+Check out spunout.ie/MentalHealth for more information.